 One of the major deciding factors as to whether a personal loan should be used to grow a business is whether doing so will leave the venture on the wrong side of the law.
 This is again something that will be highly circumstantial, but most often the legality surrounding any use of loan funds will depend on any representations made to the lender at the point of application, along with any contractual terms they put in place.

 As business loans generally require a personal guarantee, responsibility for the borrowing will fall on the shoulders of an individual anyway and so many lenders will not prohibit the use of loan funds for commercial purposes.
 Often, personal loan providers are much less prescriptive about the possible uses for the money they lend and so unless you are applying to a major high street bank it may be that no restrictions are imposed at all.
-Whilst all reputable lenders will conduct credit checks whether you apply for a business or personal loan, a bad credit score will not necessarily prevent a successful application and there are many lenders who are willing to work with borrowers who have a poor credit history.
+Whilst all reputable lenders will conduct credit checks whether you apply for a business or personal loan, a bad credit score will not necessarily prevent a successful application and there are many lenders, such as Omacl Bad Credit Loans, who are willing to work with borrowers who have a poor credit history.

 How to get a personal loan for your business